 Services that are covered for you What you must pay when you get these services in-network and out-of-network (PPO) Customer Service at 1-888-867-5581 TTY 711.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
 If UnitedHealthcare Group Medicare Advantage Edge (PPO) provides transplant services at a location outside of the pattern of care for transplants in your community and you chose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
 While you are receiving care at the distant location, we will also reimburse transportation costs to and from the hospital or doctor's office for evaluations, transplant services and follow-up care.
-(Transportation in the distant location includes, but is not limited to: vehicle mileage, economy/coach airfare, taxi fares, or rideshare services.)
-Costs for lodging or places to stay such as hotels, motels or short-term housing as a result of travel for a covered organ transplant may also be covered.
+(Transportation in the distant location includes, but is not limited to: vehicle mileage, economy/ coach airfare, taxi fares, or rideshare services.)
+Costs for lodging or places to stay such as hotels, motels or shorterm housing as a result of travel for a covered organ transplant may also be covered.
 You can be reimbursed for eligible costs up to \$125 per day total.
-Transportation services are not subject to the daily limit amount. ☐ Blood - including storage and administration.
-Coverage begins with the first pint of blood that you need. ☐ Physician services Outpatient observation cost-Note: To be an inpatient, your provider must write an order sharing is explained in to admit you formally as an inpatient of the hospital.
-Even if Outpatient Surgery and Other
+Transportation services are not subject to the daily limit amount.
+Blood - including storage and administration.
+Coverage begins with the first pint of blood that you need.
+Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Even if you stay in the hospital overnight, you might still be Outpatient observation cost- sharing is explained in Outpatient surgery and other medical services provided at